3 Ways to Store a LOT of Water in Smaller Spaces

 Another option, if you have the space and an area that can hold around 2500 pounds, is a food-grade IBC Tote.
 These are large, 275-gallon plastic cubes that come in a metal cage for added support.
 They’re not cheap but you can sometimes find a reconditioned one.
 I kept a couple of these when I lived in California.
 The unit itself weighs around 150 pounds.

-Make absolutely sure that you look for one that is food grade if you’re getting this to hold water for human consumption.
-The others are not made for potable water but might be fine for livestock or sanitation, assuming it hasn’t held something toxic in the past.
-Be aware that many refurbished ones that are not food grade have held things like fuel or antifreeze and you should not use those for any survival water purposes.
+Make absolutely sure that you look for one that is food-grade if you’re getting this to hold water for human consumption.
+The others are not made for potable water but might be fine for livestock or sanitation, assuming they haven’t held something toxic in the past.
+Be aware that many refurbished ones that are not food-grade have held things like fuel or antifreeze, and you should not use those for any survival water purposes.

 A good place to store these is in a basement (if you have an entrance big enough), a garage, or a back patio.
 If you live someplace where the water might freeze, leave plenty of room for expansion.